 By using a video-based format, Career Girls brings these women directly to girls wherever they are, increasing access to role models working as astronauts, sports anchors, engineers, animators, teachers, travel agents, musicians, physicians, marine biologists, computer systems analysts, authors, attorneys, and more.

 Research supports the need for girls to have women role models who can help them see what’s possible and realize their potential.
 Career Girls is committed to helping to fill this need for all girls through its girl-centric career exploration tool.
 And as we quickly found out, the need for Career Girls is there.
 In 2015, Career Girls passed the one-million views milestone on our YouTube channel.
-Today, that number is well over two million and growing each day.
-Career Girls has also expanded its reach to more than 230 countries, with more than 5.5 million page views.
+Today, that number is over six million and growing each day.
+Career Girls has also expanded its reach to more than 230 countries, with more than 20 million page views.

 Through the Career Girls video-based platform, girls are discovering their own path to empowerment with the knowledgeable guidance of accomplished role models who share the story of their career and the educational path they took to get there.
 These role models speak directly to girls about considering different careers, developing skills, overcoming obstacles, and staying motivated.
 Most important of all, they are closing the imagination gap.